The 2021 First Chapters Writing Contest

 - The Story Structure Series Pt.1: Act 1 and the Hook

-Of course, as with any contest, there are some rules to follow.
-A few of these are legally required, but most are just designed to ensure the contest runs smoothly.
+With that said, as with any contest, there are some rules to follow.
+A few of these are legally required, but most are simply there to ensure the contest runs smoothly and fairly for everyone.

 Before submitting your entry, take a moment to look through

-Of course, if you have any questions, feel free to leave a comment below or contact me via email.
-I’m super excited to get your submissions and read the amazing stories you’ve created.
-While this year has been crazy, it’ll be nice to end it on a positive note. 🙂
+If you have any questions, leave a comment below or contact me via email.
+I’m excited to receive your entries and read all the amazing stories you’ve written. 🙂